Welcome Back to the Julio Fine Arts Gallery!

-Established in 1985, the Julio Fine Arts Gallery has been committed to providing exhibitions that are both innovative and intellectually challenging to Loyola University and the public at large.
+Established in 1985, the Julio Fine Arts Gallery is committed to providing exhibitions that are both innovative and intellectually challenging to Loyola University and the public at large.

 Located in the Julio Fine Arts Wing of the DeChiaro College Center, the Gallery also houses a permanent collection that includes prints and paintings by artists such as Rouault, Klee, and Red Grooms, as well as several African sculptures.